VIRL-Open/virl-tester/README.md

 this is the README file for *virltester*

-to make it work with containers (like the mgmt LXC) you also do need to manually clone my fork of paramiko expect (see Installation section).
+> **Obsolete:** to make it work with containers (like the mgmt LXC) you also do need to manually clone my fork of paramiko expect (see Installation section).

 Lacks coherent Examples and better documentation in general.
 Some of them are plain wrong (as the YAML has evolved over time :) ) and some are redundant /